ambonvik/cimba/README.md

 Current status: Code complete for gcc build chain on Windows using CMake.
-Next step to add Linux support (expected to give significantly faster execution due to simpler context switching between coroutines), then documentation, before returning to Windows to add a MVSC build chain.
+Next step to add Linux support (expected to give significantly faster execution due to simpler context switching between coroutines), then improved documentation, before returning to Windows to add a MVSC build chain.
 64-bit AMD64/x86-64 architecture only, no plans to add support for 32-bit CPU's.
 Other 64-bit architectures may happen later.
+Planned to go public once Linux version and half-decent documentation is done.